 Toulouse was the ancient capital of the Midi when France was a tribal national and the capital of the Visigoth kingdom in 5th century .

-Known as “la Ville rose” (or the pink city) for its buildings of red brick it offers a rich tapestry of French culture.
+Known as “la Ville rose” ( the pink city ) for its buildings of red brick it offers a rich tapestry of French culture and history.

-Museums, Toulouse cathedral, boutique shopping, excellent restaurants and comprehensive travel links to the rest of Europe and beyond.
+Museums, markets, cathedral, boutique shopping, excellent restaurants and comprehensive travel links to the rest of Europe and beyond.